freignat91/agrid/README.md

 Agrid is a docker service.
 It enough to pull its image or build it using `make build` and create the docker service to use it on a swarm cluster.
 It can be scale using docker service scale command.

 Agrid uses grpc protocol for communication between nodes and between nodes and clients.
-Under 20 nodes, all nodes are completly connected one to eachother, up to 20 nodes agrid create a grid and the communication between nodes are not direct anymore.
+Under 20 nodes, all nodes are completely connected one to each other, up to 20 nodes Agrid create a grid and the communication between nodes are not direct anymore.

 Agrid use Ant like behavior to found the shortest path between two nodes.
 The path are dynamically adapted regarding the nodes workload to stay the shortest in term of time.
-The grid become more efficiente while it is used. see:
+The grid become more efficient while it is used. see:

 - ./docs/Agrid-grid-building.pptx
 - ./docs/Agrid-Ant-net.pptx